 Labs are held in rooms PE 102 and 106 on Wednesdays and Thursdays.
 (You will only have to attend your assigned lab period once a week).
-In lab you will have either Dr. Dean Langley or Dr. Adam Whitten as an instructor, as well as a teaching assistant (a physics major).
 For lab you need to have the lab manual, which will be passed out during lecture, and two lab notebooks, which can be purchased at the SJU bookstore.

 Before each lab make sure that you read the write-up for the lab and do the pre-lab exercises that are mentioned.
 If for any reason you need to miss a lab, contact Lynn Schultz, the physics department lab manager (lschultz@csbsju.edu), before the lab to schedule a makeup time.
-Lab is a vital part of this course, and you cannot pass this course without completing all of the assigned labs.
+Lab is a vital part of this course, and failure to complete all labs will result in substantial grade reduction or failure of the course.